-Grades K-3
+Grades K-5

 Positive reinforcement is our main goal in behavior management.
 Redirection, self-motivation, calm-down kits, self-regulation, setting development-appropriate expectations, and leading by example will be our focus.
 The younger classes will have a specific class behavior system that will be communicated to the parent/guardian by the child's teacher.
 Changes will be made depending on the child's interest and needs.
-Aggressive and/or inappropriate behavior will not be tolerated, and parents/guardians will be notified immediately.
+Aggressive and/or inappropriate behavior will not be tolerated.

-Grades 4-10
+Grades 6-11